 “That one there,” he said, pointing at each sheep of his liking.

-Upon being appointed, the sheep of choice would be taken over to a pen.
+Upon being appointed, the chosen sheep would be taken over to a pen.
 At the end of the selection, there were six or seven sheep gathered.

 “They’re all pregnant,” Jacinto explained.

-At the farm in Chatham, the grass was short, having already been grazed.
+At the farm in Chatham, the grass was short, having been continuously grazed.
 But here, the grass shot up four feet tall.
 The sheep wouldn’t be going hungry on this field.

-Jacinto had to get back to his home in the city, leaving Antonio and his farming partner Saqib alone and completely clueless on how to take care of the sheep.
+Jacinto had to get back to his home in the city, leaving Antonio and his farming partner Saqib alone and completely clueless on how to take care of the new flock.

 “What do we do?”
 Antonio asked before Jacinto drove off.
-There was no place to keep the sheep indoors, and no fencing outside to prevent the sheep from wandering away.
+There was no place to keep the sheep indoors, and no fencing outside to prevent them from wandering away.

 “Make sure they have water,” Jacinto instructed.
 “And tie one of them up.
 If you tie one of them up, they all won’t leave that one sheep.”